aaronERA/agcd-site/README.md

 > **"i talk to AI about insecurities."**

 A minimalist, single-file identity hub.
-Designed with a utilitarian "Hugging Face" aesthetic, featuring a deep dark-mode palette, embedded SVGs, and zero external dependencies.
+Designed with a eccentric utilitarian aesthetic, featuring a deep dark-mode palette, embedded SVGs, and zero external dependencies.

 ## ⚡ Features